Rights groups call for boycott of Beijing 2022 Winter Games - WTMJ

 AP Sports Writer

-TOKYO (AP) — A coalition of 180 rights group on Wednesday called for a boycott of next year’s Beijing Winter Olympics tied to reported human rights abuses against ethnic minorities in China.
+TOKYO (AP) — A coalition of 180 rights groups on Wednesday called for a boycott of next year’s Beijing Winter Olympics tied to reported human rights abuses against ethnic minorities in China.

 The games are to open in one year, on Feb.
 4, 2022, and are set to go forward despite the pandemic.